Washington State vs. Miami Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Miami Stats and Trends

-- The Hurricanes have been underdogs by 1 point or more four times this year and are 3-1 ATS in those matchups.
+- The Hurricanes have an against the spread record of 3-1 in their four games as an underdog of 1 point or more this season.

-- Miami's games this year have hit the over on five of 12 set point totals (41.7%).
+- Miami's games this year have gone over the total in five out of 12 opportunities (41.7%).

-- Miami is 6-4 against the spread and 7-3 overall in games when it scores more than 24.3 points.
+- Miami is 6-4 against the spread and 7-3 overall in games when it puts up more than 24.3 points.

-- When Miami amasses more than 378.9 yards, the team is 6-2 against the spread and 6-2 overall.
+- Miami is 6-2 against the spread and 6-2 overall when the team picks up more than 378.9 yards.

-- This season the Hurricanes have 17 turnovers, 10 fewer than the Cougars have takeaways (27).
+- The Hurricanes have 17 giveaways this season, while the Cougars have 27 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.